Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 3. First of all, vascular tissue came in these.

-5. They were meeting effectively 350 million years ago, that is, they were meeting in very large numbers.
+5. They were meeting effectively 350 million years ago; that is, they were meeting in large numbers.

 6. They are called reptiles of the plant kingdom.
-Why is it said because on the basis of the origin of development fishes → amphibians → reptiles came first?
-So they came after amphibians, that’s why they are called reptiles, not creeper organisms.
+Why is it said because, based on the origin of development, fishes → amphibians, → reptiles came first?
+So they came after amphibians; they are called reptiles, not creeper organisms.

-7. These have also been found on the ground, but they also depend on water.
+7. These have also been found on the ground but depend on water.

-Their main plant body is called sporophyte and this sporophyte is diploid, two types of leaves are found on them and these two leaves perform different functions and on the basis of function, they also have different names.
-Or it is called Tropophyll, and it is related to photosynthesis the other leaf is called Sporophyll.
+Their main plant body is called sporophyte, and this sporophyte is diploid; two types of leaves are found on them, and these two leaves perform different functions, and based on function, they also have different names.
+It is called Tropophyll, and it is related to photosynthesis.
+The other leaf is called Sporophyll.

 This leaf is related to reproduction.
-On this sporophyll, there are sporangia and inside this spore bag, there are cells which are called spore mother cells.
-All these cells are diploid, now these cells produce many haploid spores by meiotic division, due to which the sporangium bursts, and these spores fall outside on the ground.
+There are sporangia on this Sporophyll, and inside this spore bag are called spore mother cells.
+All these cells are diploid; now, these cells produce many haploid spores by meiotic division, due to which the sporangium bursts and these spores fall outside on the ground.

 After that, it divides continuously to form a small structure called gametophyte or prothallus.
 In this gametophyte, both anther and pistil are found.
-From this anther, the pistil goes through the water to the archegonium of another gametophyte, fertilizes the egg, and forms a diploid zygote, and this zygote develops into an embryo, and this embryo develops into the ground and develops into the main plant body (sporophyte) in this life.
-Isospores are present in the cycle, hence it is called homospory.
+From this anther, the pistil goes through the water to the archegonium of another gametophyte, fertilizes the Egg, and forms a diploid zygote.
+This zygote develops into an embryo, which develops into the ground and the main plant body (sporophyte) in this life.
+Isospores are present in the cycle; hence, they are called homospores.

-There are two types of sporophytes in it and both sporophytes have different types of leaves.
-The leaf of a sporophyte is called a microsporangium and on this leaf, there is a microsporangium and inside this microsporangium, there is a microsporangium mother cell.
+There are two types of sporophytes in it, and both sporophytes have different leaves.
+The leaf of a sporophyte is called a microsporangium; on this leaf, there is a microsporangium, and inside this microsporangium, there is a microsporangium mother cell.

-Meiosis takes place in this cell as a result of which spores are formed and these spores are called microspores.
-Microspore is called because it is smaller than the megaspore, after that when there are many microspores, the sporangium bursts, and microspores come out.
+Meiosis takes place in this cell, and as a result, spores are formed.
+These spores are called microspores.
+A microspore is called a microspore because it is smaller than the megaspores; after that, when there are many microspores, the sporangium bursts, and microspores come out.

-Now this microspore further develops into a gametophyte and in this gametophyte, only anther is found, hence it is called a male gametophyte.
+Now, this microspore further develops into a gametophyte, and only anther is found in this gametophyte in this gametophyte.
+Hence, it is called a male gametophyte.

-The leaf of the second sporophyte is called the megaspore leaf because on this leaf there is a megaspore receptacle and inside this megaspore receptacle there is a megaspore mother cell.
+The leaf of the second sporophyte is called the megaspore leaf because there is a megaspore receptacle on this leaf on this leaf.
+Inside this megaspore receptacle, there is a megaspore mother cell.

-Now meiosis takes place in this cell, as a result of which spores are formed and this spore is called a megaspore, it is called a megaspore because it is bigger than the microspore, after that when there are many megaspores, the megaspore bursts, and megaspore comes out.
+Now, meiosis takes place in this cell, as a result of which spores are formed, and this spore is called a megaspore; it is called a megaspore because it is bigger than the microspore when there are many megaspores; the megaspore bursts and megaspore comes out.
 Is.

-This megaspore further forms gametophyte and in this gametophyte, only archegonium is found, hence it is called the female gametophyte, after the male gamete goes to the female gamete through water, after fertilization the embryo again forms sporophyte.
-Now you have seen that in this life There are unequal spores in the circle, hence it is called heterospory.
+This megaspore further forms gametophyte, and only archegonium is found in this gametophyte in this gametophyte.
+Hence, it is called the female gametophyte; after the male gamete goes to the female gamete through water, the embryo again forms sporophyte after fertilization.
+Now you have seen that in this life, There are unequal spores in the circle.
+Hence, it is called heterospory.

 Example – Selaginella and Salvinia.